Meet Emma, 2024 Scholar

 Emma’s Advocacy Project

 Emma’s project aligns with her doctoral capstone.
-In the 2024-2025 academic year, she’ll be studying the impacts of a cancer diagnosis on the family unit and some of the barriers to receiving support and care.
+In the 2024-2025 academic year, she studied the impacts of a cancer diagnosis on the family unit and some of the barriers to receiving support and care.

-As part of this work, she’ll be creating and implementing a support group for parents who are undergoing cancer treatment themselves and helping to facilitate a survivor support group.
+As part of this work, she created and implemented a support group for parents who are undergoing cancer treatment themselves and helping to facilitate a survivor support group.